-In each code development cycle, proposed changes to this code are considered at the Code Development Hearing by the International Mechanical Code Development Committee.
-Proposed changes to a code section whose number begins with a letter in brackets are considered by a different code development committee.
-For instance, proposed changes to code sections which have the letter [B] in front (for example, [B] 309.1), are considered by one of the International Building Code development committees (IBC-General) at the Code Development Hearing.
+In each code development cycle, proposed changes to this code are considered at the Committee Action Hearing by the International Mechanical Code Development Committee, whose action constitutes a recommendation to the voting membership for final action on the proposed change.
+Proposed changes to a code section that has a number beginning with a letter in brackets are considered by a different code development committee.
+For example, proposed changes to code sections that have [BG] in front of them (e.g., [BG] 309.1) are considered by the IBC - General Code Development Committee at the Committee Action Hearing.

-The content of sections in this code which begin with a letter designation is maintained by another code development committee in accordance with the following:
+The content of sections in this code that begin with a letter designation is maintained by another code development committee in accordance with the following:

-- [A] = Administrative Code Development Committee; - [B] = International Building Code Development Committee (IBC-Fire Safety, General, Means of Egress or Structural); - [EC] = International Energy Conservation Code Development Committee; - [F] = International Fire Code Development Committee; and - [FG] = International Fuel Gas Code Development Committee.
+[A] = Administrative Code Development Committee;

+[BF] = IBC - Fire Safety Code Development Committee;

+[BS] = IBC - Structural Code Development Committee;

+[BG] = IBC - General Code Development Committee;

+[E] = International Energy Conservation Code Development Committee;

+[F] = International Fire Code Development Committee; and

+[FG] = International Fuel Gas Code Development Committee.

-Note that, for the development of the 2015 edition of the I-Codes, there will be two groups of code development committees and they will meet in separate years.
-The groupings are as follows:
+For the development of the 2018 edition of the I-Codes, there will be three groups of code development committees and they will meet in separate years.
+Note that these are tentative groupings.